sogeniusio/chatter/README.md

 # Laravel Forum Package - Chatter (MOD)

+I forked to use for my own use case and will maintain as I see fit.
+This is a public package to be **used at your own risk**.

 ### Dependencies

 Be sure to install the following packages before installing this one.